Health Spending Accounts

 • Electronic bone healing device*

-• Exercise equipment prescribed by a physician for treatment or recovery from an illness or injury*
+• Exercise equipment – prescribed by a physician for treatment or recovery from an illness or injury*

-• Hearing aids or personal assistive listening devices including repairs and batteries
+• Hearing aids or personal assistive listening devices, including repairs and batteries

-• Heart and blood pressure monitoring devices, pace makers, including repairs and batteries*
+• Heart and blood pressure monitoring devices, pacemakers, including repairs and batteries*

-• Hospital bed if required in home*
+• Hospital bed – if required for use in the home*

-• Incontinence supplies catheters, catheter trays, tubing, etc.*
+• Incontinence supplies – catheters, catheter trays, tubing, etc.*

 • Needles and syringes

-• Orthotic inserts, orthopaedic shoes or boots*
+• Orthotic inserts, orthopedic shoes or boots*

-• Oxygen and equipment*
+• Oxygen and related equipment*

-• Phototherapy equipment for treating psoriasis or other skin disorders
+• Phototherapy equipment – for treating psoriasis or other skin disorders

-• TENS/Electrotherapy devices*
+• TENS or electrotherapy devices*

-• Doctors note or form completed by a doctor
+• Doctor’s note or form completed by a doctor

-• Home care for an illness or disability*
+• Home care – for an illness or disability*

-• Travel insurance (emergency medical only)
+• Travel insurance – emergency medical coverage only

-• Ambulance to and from the hospital
+• Ambulance – to and from the hospital

-• Hospital bill
+• Hospital bills

 • Vaccines*